 - Rural Business Opportunity Grants

-The motive behind Rural Business Opportunity Grants and Community Connect Grants is the same, both of these funding programs offer grant up to $100,000 to improve the economic state of the rural areas.
+The motive behind Rural Business Opportunity Grants and Community Connect Grants is the same, both of these funding programs offer grants up to $100,000 to improve the economic state of the rural areas.
 If you consider yourself an agent of change in the small business industry, this is your chance to change things around.

 - Improving Minority Health Grant program